 Steve joined Newsweek in 1994 from White & Case.
 In 1991, he established the international law firm’s Budapest office and worked in both New York and in the region on the transformation of Central Europe’s economies and laws–particularly in the telecom, finance and securities sectors.
 He began his legal career at Davis Polk & Wardwell in London and New York focusing on international finance (Asia and Europe) and corporate law.

-Fuzesi is co-vice chair and a member of the Board of Directors of Words without Borders.
-He is a former director (2011-2014) of the Friends of the Budapest Festival Orchestra, (2004-2010) of the Media Law Resource Center (Finance Committee /Chair), and former long term member of the Legal Affairs Committee of the Association of Magazine Media, and of the Communications and Media Law and the International Human Rights Committees of the Bar Association of the City of New York.
+Fuzesi is vice chair and member of the Board of Directors of the Connecticut Institute for Refugees and Immigrants.
+He was a vice chair and a member of the Board of Directors of Words without Borders (2012-2017) and is a former director (2011-2014) of the U.S. Friends of the Budapest Festival Orchestra, (2004-2010) of the Media Law Resource Center (Finance Committee /Chair), and former long-term member of the Legal Affairs Committee of the Association of Magazine Media, and of the Communications and Media Law and the International Human Rights Committees of the Bar Association of the City of New York.

-After graduating from college Steve worked as a reporter for the New Haven Register and as a stringer for NEWSWEEK and WOR-NYC/RKO Radio.
-He is an occasional past contributor to the op-ed pages of the Hartford Courant/LA Times News Service, the New York Times, the Wall Street Journal and the Washington Post.
+He is an occasional past contributor to the op-ed pages of the Hartford Courant/LA Times News Service, the New York Times, the Wall Street Journal, the Washington Post and CT Hearst Media newspapers and sites.
 He has spoken at media and law conferences and at leading U.S. universities over the years.

 Steve and his wife Nancy live in Greenwich, Connecticut.